Lord, may we pray together every day, making life a bit more peaceful.

 An abandoned castle, with tufts of seaweed encircling the edge, lay before me,

 Built by a shadow.
-The base of this dedication is draped in a carpet of budding seaweed.
+The base of this dedication is draped in a carpet of

-and laced with tufts of mossy leaves.
-The smells of days gone by permeate the air around the memorial.
-Smoldering fires bring back memories of finer days in this
+And laced with tufts of mossy leaves.
+The smells of days gone by permeate the

 same setting.
 I observe time for more recollections.
-I search for mysteries yet to unfold
+I search for

-and turn back in to perceive in awe the marmalade sun as she dips into the sea.
+and turn back in to perceive in awe the marmalade sun as she dips into the

 I feel a surge of wonder as I wish myself to dance for the final curtain.